ronitreddy/DS-2002/Data_Project_2/README.md

 ## Project Components

 ### Part 1: Data Ingestion & Analysis
-- This part of the project setting up a system to ingest data from an API every minute, analyze it, and store it in a database, focusing on identifying patterns and changes over time.
+- This part of the project involves setting up a system to ingest data from an API every minute, analyze it, and store it in a database, focusing on identifying patterns and changes over time.
 - [README for Part 1](./Part_1/README.md)

 ### Part 2: Discord Bot